Oracle Database

 SYSDBA

-privilege.
-If the user does not have this privilege, it must at least have aDBA
+privilege for the integration with Entitle.
+If the user does not have this privilege, they must at least have aDBA

 (Database Administrator) role.- If a user has the